Chhoila: A Fire-Grilled Delicacy from the Newar Community

 Chhoila momos at Hotel Traditional Comfort in Kathmandu.

 On a recent visit to Hotel Traditional Comfort, I tried chhoila momos.
 Tossed in an assortment of greens like spring onions and sprinkled with spices, the semi-charred momo lived up to the dish's reputation for being intensely piro (spicy).
-This experience sparked a deeper curiosity, driving me to look further into the history of the dish and eventually recreate a mushroom chhoila in my kitchen.
+This experience sparked a deeper curiosity, driving me to look further into the history of the dish and eventually recreating a mushroom chhoila in my kitchen.

 Mushroom chhoila